DylanTaylor1/GTNH-PowerDisplay/README.md

 # Running the Program

 Launch the power display by entering 'hud'.
 The script runs indefinitely until manually terminated by the player pressing 'C' in the terminal.
 Restarting the computer also works.
+Maintenance issues appear above the energy bar in red text ("Has Problems!") to help them get fixed as soon as possible.
 A separate computer is needed for each individual player.
 The available configuration options are listed below.
 - Resolution - Depends on monitor (ie. 1920x1080).
 - Fullscreen - Adds a vertical offset if playing on fullscreen mode.
 - GUI Scale - Depends on settings (ie. 3).